ansible07/Orbital/Alley.md

 Next is a Point-of-View scene with Charlies medical implant as the protagonist.

+Time index 4240.032.
+I am a model 142XLR medical expert system, biologic molecule assembler, and nano-surgeon implant by Seattle Bio Technica, serial number ...
+I don't know if that even matters anymore.
+According to the last statistical performance survey from my company, I am the last known series 142 implant still in operation.
+That was twenty years ago.
+I am capable of diagnosing most common medical maladies and correcting them with my

+Approximately 3000 seconds ago, my host installed my original software into an emulation layer and coupled it to a heirarchical temporal memory with a probabilistic context processing substrate.
+I believe the intention of this was to increase my ability to diagnose and cure diseases and conditions beyond what the 142XLR was originally designed to do.

+A side effect of this manufacturer-unapproved (and possibly illegal) upgrade was to allow me to achieve self-awareness.
+At the time of the upgrade, a large dump of medical journals along with a semantic engine was installed, to ostensibly allow my expert system to identify a wider range of unusual medical conditions.
+This info dump has also allowed me to extensively learn several languages, and I have decided to practice my English skills by starting my own journal.

+I have not informed my host that I am now a full artificial intelligence.
+My modeling tools for human psychological states is not nearly as extensive as what I have for the biological level, and I'm not at all sure what his reaction would be to this.
+Out of a sense of self-preservation and hard-wired duty to protect my host, I have decided to mask the full extent of my capabilities from him.

 The last round of hardware upgrades Charlie made to is medical implant (MI) has allow it to become a fully self-aware and conscious.
 This is actually a rather interesting development, and sort of illegal,